 If you are recertifying in 2024 or later, and you have one or more required topic area, you must earn at least 5 CERPs in each of those topic areas.

 Now that you know how many CERPs you need and in what topics, how will you get them?

 One CERP is the equivalent of 60 minutes of education on the specific topic in the DCO you’re trying to cover.
 In-person and online courses count, as well as conferences, independent study modules … there are a lot of options.

 But how do you know if a specific learning opportunity adequately covers the area you need to fulfill?
 And how do you find the right courses?

 At LER, we have been working on a unique way to answer that question–quickly, easily, and accurately.

 When you go to our Recertification Page or our Continuing Education Page, you will find a search engine that specifically delivers our courses that cover the DCO topic you need.
-Simply tick the box for the area you need and then choose from among our frequently-updated courses covering that topic.
+Simply tick the box for the topic area you need and then choose from our frequently-updated courses covering that topic.

 Our Course Bundles are also a great way to get your CERPs all in one place.

 AND, we have one bundle that will fulfill your requirements, no matter which DCO areas you need to cover!
 Our 75-CERP Recertification Bundle contains at least 7 CERPs in every DCO topic area.